gradido/gradido/docu/Concepts/TechnicalRequirements/UC_publish_user_to_GMS.md

 * gmsApiKey
 * createdAt

 Only for the _home-community_ entry and only for the role "Admin" the column *gmsApiKey* is editable.
-All other columns or at least the _communityUuid_ and the _publicKey_ must be able to be copied for transfering them to the GMS.
+All other columns or at least the _communityUuid_ and the _publicKey_ must be able to be copied for transfering and paste them in the GMS *createCommunity*-dialog.

 #### GMS communities-dialog (gms efforts)

-In GMS the _create community_-dialog have to be extended by capturing the manually transferred gradido _publicKey_ in a new input field and to store the community in database.
+In GMS the _createCommunity_-dialog have to be extended by capturing the manually transferred gradido _publicKey_ in a new input field and to store it in the *communities*-table in the gms-database.

 ### GMS api connection in gradido (gradido efforts)

-In the gradido _backend modul_ a new GMS-client has to be introduced using REST protocoll.
+In the gradido _backend modul_ a new GMS-client has to be introduced using REST protocoll to invoke gms-api-requests.
 This new client must read the GMS connecting configuration from the gradido-system configuration by the property `GMS_URL`.

 At the first step the `GmsClient` have to implement the invokation of the GMS-api with the servicename `community-user`, which is used to create a new user in GMS.
 In the request-header the community's `apiKey` must be set for authentication and to connect the new GMS user to the GMS community.
 The user data is set as parameter like described on the GMS-api docu [POST community user](http://54.176.169.179:3071/documentation#/Community%20User/postCommunityuser).

-This `GmsClient`have to be used from the migration job of existing users and after the registration of a new gradido user.
+This `GmsClient`have to be used for each gms api invocation like from the migration job of existing users, after the registration of a new gradido user and after updating the user settings.

 ### GMS api connection in GMS (gradido + gms efforts)

 The GMS api has to be changed to enable a secured communication on switching the protocol from `HTTP` to `HTTPS`.

 ### Migration process in gradido (gradido efforts)